carbon-design-system/carbon-website-archive/src/content/updates/migration/migration.md

 ## Component code

 The redesigned components will be available in the current repos once released.
 All components have been reskinned to the new IBM Design Language for v10.
-Detailed technical migration instructions will be published to the repos upon Beta release.
+Detailed technical migration instructions will be published to the repos as available.

 <grid-wrapper className="tile--resource--no-margin" col_lg="8" flex="true" bleed="true">